 The most prominent mistake people make with business proposals is sticking to a single template, and not changing it or adjusting it to match the needs and specifics of the customer.
 In the end, an outstanding proposal is one that shows empathy, that proves that your company is absolutely the best alternative.

 Finally, technology gives you the upper hand now.
 A document tracking platform like Slidebean Track will notify you when the prospect opened the proposal, and tell you how much time they spend on each slide, whether they shared the proposal inside their company, or if they even took the time to look through the whole deck.

-The following outline is the most used business proposal structure:
+The following outline is the most used business proposal template: